Seventh Crusade: Literary response

 Raoul de Soissons, a trouvère who travelled with the Crusader force wrote several chanson dedicated to Charles I of Anjou.
 However, Bertran d'Alamanon criticized Charles' neglect of Provence in favor of crusading.
 He wrote one of his last works, which bemoans Christendom's decline overseas, between the Seventh and Eighth Crusades, c.1260–1265.

 Primary sources

-The 19th-century French work Recueil des historiens des croisades (RHC) documents the several of the original narrative sources of the Seventh Crusade from Latin and Arabic authors.
+The 19th-century French work Recueil des historiens des croisades (RHC) documents several of the original narrative sources of the Seventh Crusade from Latin and Arabic authors.
 The documents are presented in their original language with French translations.
 A complete bibliography can be found in The Routledge Companion to the Crusades.
 See also Crusade Texts in Translation and Selected Sources: The Crusades, in Fordham University's Internet Medieval Sourcebook.

 The primary Western sources of the Seventh Crusade, including eyewitness accounts, are as follows.